-The election is only days away.
-If you’re planning to vote in person — either early or on Nov.
-3 — then it’s important to understand your voting rights and know how to exercise them at the polls.
+If you’re planning to vote in person — either early or on Election Day — then it’s important to understand your voting rights and know how to exercise them at the polls.

 Before you head to the polls, be sure to: